 Bonus Tip from Gameball

 Loyalty programs come in various forms and differ based on industry, product, store, and business.
 But one method that we have found often supports loyalty programs is having a referral marketing program.

-By coupling your loyalty program with a referral program, you can make your brand even more memorable for your customers.
+By coupling your loyalty and referral programs, you can make your brand even more memorable for your customers.
 You can make the buying experience a win-win for you and your customers.